UltimaVanguard/logo-maker/README.md

 ## Usage

+  Type npm i to install proper dependencies.

   Type 'node index.js' on the command line, hit enter, and follow the prompts.

-  Here is a short video on the usage: https://drive.google.com/file/d/1c7dw2NRMon5ne8lKDJJAlM38JmzYT5MV/view
+  Here is a short video on the usage: https://drive.google.com/file/d/1CpejV8TCpzMh_skS_SdxZKy9S45qW_2g/view

 ## Contributions